 USE FLANNEL BED SHEETS

-to have anything other than silk next to my pretentious pink body" types, then you
+to have anything other than silk next to my pretentious pink body"

-the nifty red cardinal pattern.
+with or without the nifty red cardinal pattern.
 They are much

 GET THICK FLOOR MATS FOR YOUR CAR

 For those who do a lot of driving, their feet get enough of a workout as it is.
 These days, most cars come with floor coverings, which principal intended functions are enhanced appearance and reduction of wear and tear on the carpet.

 That, however, is not why you are proceeding directly